 Nearly all strong emotions affect us as drivers, often in a negative way.
 This does not mean that you must refrain from driving when you are angry, depressed, annoyed or sad.
 It is important, however, that you are aware of the fact that your emotions can affect your driving and that, in the worst case, they can lead to you making foolish decisions.

 Studies have shown that drivers who are angry, upset or crying behind the wheel are 10 times more likely to be involved in an accident than calm drivers.

 Irritation, anger and other strong emotions make most people worse drivers

-In February 1, 2018, it became prohibited to drive with a mobile phone in your hand.
+It is prohibited to drive with a mobile phone in your hand.
 You are not allowed to talk on the phone without using a hands-free device, write text messages, surf the web or do anything else with a mobile in your hand while driving.

 Driving with one hand while using your mobile phone with the other hand is associated with very big risks.
 Studies show that it is especially dangerous to write text messages while behind the wheel, as it causes you to take your eyes off the road and focus on something other than your driving.
 The same is true for surfing the web, playing mobile games or updating your social media behind the wheel.

 You are still permitted to talk on the phone if you use a hands-free device, but for safety reasons this should also be avoided as the phone call itself reduces your attention and concentration.